starrymedia/upticknetworkdocs/quickstart/reproducible-builds.md

 # Deterministic Builds

-Build the `uptickd` binary deterministically using Docker. {synopsis}
+Build the `uptickd` binary deterministically using Docker.

 ## Pre-requisites